adirajput2000/DotSlashHackthon/README.md

  Here i care for bus driver also, that is if he don't want to share its position just simple he can off its shared location.

+ if you are here, I am expecting you read all above text.
+ Thank you